 What to wear for a pre-wedding photo shoot

 Ok so you’ve just booked you pre-wedding photo shoot.
 Panic sets in and now you’re thinking what on earth to wear for the engagement session right?
 Just like any event or arrangement, planning what to wear is sometimes a burden and a frustrating task.
 What to wear for your pre-wedding photo shoot is the only guide you need!

 So what to wear for your pre-wedding photo shoot?

-Usually, the session takes place around 6 months before the wedding in a location of your choice within South Wales.
+Usually, the session takes place around 6 months before the wedding in a location of your choice within South Wales / Cotswolds.
 I’m often asked what is best to wear for the engagement photo shoot.
-It’s great to question because you’re going to be in front of the camera and you’ll want to obviously look your best!
-The guide will help you to make a much better choice and ease any stress ahead of your pre-wedding shoot in Cardiff, Swansea or Gower.
+It’s a great to question because you’re going to be in front of the camera and you’ll want to obviously look your best!
+The guide will help you to make a much better choice and ease any stress ahead of your pre-wedding shoot.

 1. Pick a style that suits you

 First of all, wear something that represents yourself.
-Don’t go wearing a long trench coat when your usual style is to wear a Parker or Barbour.
-Same for the lower half, for the ladies, be comfortable, wear trousers if you prefer or wear a dress, be comfortable is the main priority.
+Don’t rush out to buy a new long coat when your usual style is to wear a Parker or Barbour.
+Same for the lower half, for the ladies, be comfortable, wear trousers if you prefer or wear a dress, being comfortable is the main priority.

 2. Check the weather forecast

 Before the session, check out the weather forecast.
 Make sure you’re going to dress accordingly.
-If it’s nice and warm, ladies, consider wearing a light dress that will catch the wind slightly, it will look amazing and dramatic!
+If it’s nice and warm; ladies, consider wearing a light dress that will catch the wind slightly, it will look amazing and dramatic!
 Guys, ideally avoid shorts unless they are chino styles with pumps as shoes or something similar.
-If you’re looking at early spring / winter, thick coats, hats and large scarfs look great for your pre-wedding session.
+If you’re looking at early spring / winter, thick warm coats, hats and large scarfs look great for your pre-wedding session.